-In the absence of census microdata for Nigeria, we decided to examine unofficial microdata: Post Enumeration Surveys (PES) for the 1991 and 2006 censuses, which the National Population Commission has kindly entrusted to the Minnesota Population Center.
-We were astonished and pleased to find that the PES are quite coherent with $R^2$ =.83, b=.92.
-The 1965 year-of-birth benchmark is exactly the same for both samples at 57.8% (Table 5).
+In the absence of census microdata for Nigeria, we decided to examine unofficial microdata: Post Enumeration Surveys (PES) for the 1991 and 2006 censuses, copies of which the National Population Commission has kindly entrusted to the Minnesota Population Center.
+We were astonished and pleased to find that the PES are quite coherent with R^2 =.83, b=.92, and with the 1965 benchmark exactly the same for both samples at 57.8% (Table 5).
 Mean and median differences are one-half to one-third those of the GHS.
-The diagonal of Table 4 reports the mean percentage completing primary schooling for the 2 years before and after the 1965 benchmark.
-We see that the perfect alignment for the year 1965 is a fluke because the average for 1963-1967 is 52.0% for the 1991 enumeration and 56.4% for 2006 or a spread of 4.4 percentage points.
-For the GHS the spread ballons to 13.2, exactly three times that for the PES (subtract 47.2% from 60.4%, 2006/7 and 2010/11, respectively).
+Table 4 reports along the diagonal the mean percentage completing primary schooling for the 2 years before and after the 1965 benchmark.
+We see that the perfect alignment by the PES for the year 1965 is a fluke because the average for 1963-1967 is 52.0% for 1991 and 56.4% for 2006.
+For the GHS the spread is three times the PES (47.2% and 60.4%, 2006/7 and 2010/11, respectively).

-Figure 3 depicts the complete scatter for all birth cohorts of primary school completion percentages for the PES (top panel) and the GHS (bottom panel).
+Figure 3 depicts the complete scatter of percentages for primary school completion for all birth cohorts.
+The PES scatter is depicted in the upper panel and the GHS in the lower.
 Severe digit attraction for ages ending in zero and five cloud the picture, but the greater coherence of the census PES stands out.

-Unsatisfied with the low coherence of the GHS, we drilled down into the IPUMS integrated samples and found that in the most recent survey (GHS2010/11) for the first time year and month of birth were recorded on the survey form.
+Unsatisfied with the low coherence of the GHS, we drilled down into the IPUMS integrated samples and found that in the most recent survey (GHS2010/11) for the first time, year and month of birth were recorded on the survey form.
 Both are integrated into the IPUMS database.
-By computing age from year of birth and year of sample, our measures of association improve markedly with $R^2$ increasing from 0.54 to a respectable .84 and the regression coefficient from .66 to 1.14.
-In other words, the National Bureau of Statistics implemented corrective measures in the 2010/11 General Household Survey that greatly enhance statistical coherence for intra-cohort comparisons.
+By computing age from year of birth and year of sample, our measures of association improve markedly with R2 increasing from 0.54 to a respectable .84 and the regression coefficient from .66 to 1.14.
+In other words, the National Bureau of Statistics implemented corrective measures in the 2010/11 General Household Survey that greatly enhance statistical coherence by reducing the noise caused by rounding of declared age.